 The rest of this paper is organized as follows.
 In Section II we briefly review related work and background, then formally define time series chains.
-We introduce an ultra-fast algorithm to compute time series chains in Section III.
+We introduce our ultra-fast algorithms to compute two different forms of time series chains in Section III.
 Section IV shows the ubiquity of time series chains.
 Finally, in Section V we offer conclusions and directions for future work.